 - (1) Marijuana Establishments shall comply with all aspects of M.G.L. c.
 94G (Regulation of the Use and Distribution of Marijuana Not Medically Prescribed) and 935 CMR 500.000 (Adult Use of Marijuana). - (2) All aspects of the Marijuana Establishment relative to the acquisition, cultivation, possession, processing, sales, distribution, dispensing, or administration of marijuana, products containing marijuana, related supplies or educational materials shall take place at a fixed location and shall not be visible from the exterior of the business.
 Marijuana Establishments shall be located only in a permanent building or fully enclosed structure and not within any mobile facility, unless outdoor cultivation is expressly allowed by special permit. - (3) No outside storage of marijuana or marijuana products is permitted.
-This prohibition applies to all aspects of the product and waste associated with the Marijuana Establishment. - (4) A special permit granted under this Section shall run with the applicant and shall be non-transferrable to another owner or operator without an

-- amendment to the special permit with all application information required in accordance with this Section and a noticed public hearing. - (5) All Marijuana Establishments shall be ventilated in such a manner that no: - a.
+This prohibition applies to all aspects of the product and waste associated with the Marijuana Establishment. - (4) A special permit granted under this Section shall run with the applicant and shall be non-transferrable to another owner or operator without an amendment to the special permit with all application information required in accordance with this Section and a noticed public hearing. - (5) All Marijuana Establishments shall be ventilated in such a manner that no: - a.
 Pesticides, insecticides, or other chemicals or products used in the cultivation or processing are dispersed into the outside atmosphere or ground, unless outdoor cultivation is expressly allowed by special permit. - b.
-Odor from marijuana cannot be detected by a person with a normal sense of smell at the exterior of the Marijuana Establishment or at any adjoining use or property. - (6) Signage shall conform to Section 13 of the Zoning Bylaws and the requirements of State laws and regulations governing such facilities, including 935 CMR 500.105 (D). - (7) All Marijuana Establishments shall be subject to the number of parking stalls required by Section 12 of the Zoning Bylaws unless a lesser or greater number of stalls is required by special permit. - (8) No smoking, burning, or consumption of any product containing marijuana or marijuana-related products shall be permitted on the premises of a Marijuana Establishment. - (9) No Marijuana Establishment shall be located: - a. within 200 feet of a residential dwelling; - b. within 500 feet of a public or private school, playground (indoor or outdoor), day-care center, or youth center; - c. within 500 feet of a library; - d. within 500 feet of a church or place of worship; or - e. within 500 feet of a park, athletic playing field, scout camp, golf course, or any facility where children commonly congregate.
+Odor from marijuana cannot be detected by a person with a normal sense of smell at the exterior of the Marijuana Establishment or at any adjoining use or property. - (6) Signage shall conform to Section 13 of the Zoning Bylaws and the requirements of State laws and regulations governing such facilities, including 935 CMR 500.105 (D). - (7) All Marijuana Establishments shall be subject to the number of parking stalls required by Section 12 of the Zoning Bylaws unless a lesser or greater number of stalls is required by special permit. - (8) No smoking, burning, or consumption of any product containing marijuana or marijuana-related products shall be permitted on the premises of a Marijuana Establishment. - (9) No Marijuana Establishment shall be located within five hundred (500) feet of a: - a. residential dwelling;

+- b. public or private school, playground (indoor or outdoor), daycare center, or youth center; - c. library; - d. church or place of worship; or - e. park, athletic playing field, scout camp, golf course, or any facility where children commonly congregate.